anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 <a name="A.2"></a>
 ## A.2 RA Transitional Generations

-CNF Generation are defined by Adoption Governance WS (link)
+CNF Generation are defined by [Adoption Governance WS](../../../doc/gov/chapters/chapter08.md#844-cnf-transition-generations)

-> This will contains architectural choices that are suitable for each generation based on the Exceptions (deviation) agreed on in RM A.5
+> This will contains architectural choices that are suitable for each generation based on the Exceptions (deviation) agreed on in RM A.4

 <a name="A.3"></a>
 ## A.3 Guidance for VNF-to-CNF Transition